MLOPS-G35/Project/reports/README.md

 >
 > Answer:

-Debugging method was dependent on group member.
-Some used Intellij Debugger and others used VS Code.

-Even though our dataset is not very large and does not take much time to run the application, we still ran the profiling tool.
-The results showed that there was room for improvement.
+Debugging methods were dependent on the group member.
+Some members used the IntelliJ debugger, while others relied on the VS Code debugging tools to identify and fix issues when running experiments.
+In addition, logging was used to trace errors and better understand unexpected behavior during execution.
+Even though our dataset is not very large and the application does not take much time to run, we still performed a profiling run on the main code.
+The results indicated that there was room for improvement, particularly in terms of efficiency, and the code was not yet perfectly optimized.

 ## Working in the cloud